davisv7/ln-stream/README.md

 ## Memgraph Lab

 Memgraph Lab is available at `localhost:3000`.
-When connecting, use host `memgraph-mage` and port `7687`.